gpospelov/qt-mvvm/examples/sampleview/README.md

 + MaterialEditor: Tooltips on control panel
 + MaterialEditor: color editor is not opened on double click (win, qt 5.12.0)
 + MaterialEditor: forbid editing checkbox on double click (win, qt 5.12.0)
++ SampleDesigner: replace QGraphicObject with QGraphicItem as the base class for ConnectableView and move all signals/slots to a separate controller.
++ SampleDesigner: drag-n-drop operations cause immediate deleteion of graphic objects.
+  Since the move itself happens inside a graphics object, one need to use awkward delayed deletion.
++ SampleDesigner: replace the messy way of assigning material name to layers.
++ SampleDesigner: move scene-model interaction to a separate controller.
++ SampleDesigner: enable keyboard-based deletion of selected graphic items and enable scroll-rescaling
++ SampleDesigner: improve multilayer drag-n-drop.
++ SampleEditor: improve drag-n-drop or remove it completely.
+Improvement will require inheriting QTreeView.
++ SampleEditor: implement tab-based editing like in MaterialEditor.
++ SampleEditor: provide only the materials available from the MaterialEditor
++ SampleEditor: add icons for (multi)layer insertion.
++ SampleEditor/MaterialEditor: enable post-button press selection.
+Requires focus return to the corresponding table/tree view.
 + Automatically select all the text in ScientificSpinBox on focus-in event.
 + Setting limits and step for ScientificSpinBox as an editor in SampleViewDelegate
++ Find the canonical way to initialize qrc files in a library
++ Put LocatedItem in a separate session model associated with DesignerScene only.